connected-hil/ocpp-tools/README.md

 **OCPP tools** is a collection of Open Charge Point Protocol message schemas, validation functions, utility types and typed interfaces for Typescript.
 Most of the code is generated using the OCPP payload JSON schema files.

-**Note**: Things are changing, and backwards compatibility might be broken until a v1 release.
+**Note**: Things are changing, and backwards compatibility might be broken until all todo items are cleard.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>